BenniWi/learn2code/docs/Homework_2-1.md

   - Create a [test fixture](https://developer.ibm.com/articles/au-googletestingframework/#understanding-test-fixtures)
   - Test the initialization of the student structure
   - Test adding some grades to the student structure
-  - Test adding more grades than theoretically possible -->
+  - Test adding more grades than theoretically possible

+(You can find the code for this solution in the [code for home homework 7 in part I](https://github.com/BenniWi/learn2code/tree/main/code/part_1/homework_1-7))